Kansas Jayhawks men's basketball: Larry Brown era (1983–1988)

 In 1983, Larry Brown headed to the University of Kansas, after coaching in the NBA.
 Under Brown, Kansas finished first in the Big Eight in 1986, and second in 1984, 1985, and 1987.
 In 1988, Kansas got off to a 12–8 start, including 1–4 in the Big 8.
 The Jayhawks' 55-game homecourt winning streak in Allen Fieldhouse was snapped with a loss to rival Kansas State, and they would also lose two more home games to Duke and Oklahoma.
 Behind the high-scoring of Danny Manning, KU finished 21–11 at the end of the season and entered the NCAA tournament as a #6 seed.
 Two early upsets allowed them to face lower seeds, gain momentum, and advance.
 The Jayhawks would ultimately go on to face the three teams who had given them their three home losses that season.
 They defeated rival Kansas State in the Elite 8, then defeated Duke in the Final 4, and won the national championship, defeating favored conference rival Oklahoma 83–79 in the final.
 The 11 losses Kansas accrued in 1988 are more than any other national champion have before or since.
 The win garnered the team the nickname "Danny and the Miracles".
-Earlier, near the start of the tournament, Dick Vitale had been asked about Kansas' chances and commented "If Kansas wins, I'll kiss the Jayhawk on the floor of Allen Fieldhouse."
+Earlier, near the start of the tournament, Dick Vitale had been asked about Kansas's chances and commented "If Kansas wins, I'll kiss the Jayhawk on the floor of Allen Fieldhouse."
 Eventually, he did make good on his promise.

 During Brown's tenure, Kansas had five NCAA Tournament appearances, which included two second round appearances, one Sweet 16 appearance, two trips to the Final Four and the national championship.
 He also compiled a 135–44 (.754) overall record.
 Brown left under a cloud, as NCAA sanctions and a postseason probation were levied against Kansas following Brown's departure in the 1988–1989 season as a result of recruiting violations that took place during Brown's tenure.
 The major violation was a plane ticket home for potential transfer Vincent Askew to see his sick grandmother.
 Prior to the investigation, Askew had already decided not to transfer to Kansas.